ArjenSchwarz/aqua/README.md

 You will have to post the values, where the form fields have the same name as the flags when running it from the command line.

-# Installation
+# Installation and configuration

 Simply download the [latest release][latest] for your platform, and you can use it.
-You can place it somewhere in your PATH to ensure you can run it from anywhere.
+You can place it somewhere in your $PATH to ensure you can run it from anywhere.

 The AWS configuration is read from the standard locations: